w3c-ccg/vc-examples/plugfest-2020/README.md

 8. The Verifier's Verify Credential HTTP API MUST fail to verify a Verifiable Credential a removed property to the proof.
 9. The Verifier's Verify Credential HTTP API MUST fail to verify a Verifiable Credential with a mutated property to the proof.
 10. The Verifier's Verify Credential HTTP API MUST verify a Verifiable Credential with at least 2 different DID methods set as the issuer property for a credential.
+11. The Verifier's Verify Credential HTTP API MUST adhere to the proof verification format.
+12. The Verifier's Verify Credential HTTP API MUST provide an error object upon rejection.
+13. The Verifier's Verify Credential HTTP API MUST support the the Ed25519 Cryptographic Suite.

+#### Verify Presentation HTTP API

-11. The Verifier's Verify Presentation HTTP API MUST verify a Verifiable Presentation where the credential's issuer, presentation's holder and credential's subject are different.
+1. The Verifier's Verify Presentation HTTP API MUST verify a Verifiable Presentation where the credential's issuer, presentation's holder and credential's subject are different.
-12. The Verifier's Verify Presentation HTTP API MUST verify a Verifiable Presentation where the credential's issuer, presentation's holder and credential's subject are the same.
+2. The Verifier's Verify Presentation HTTP API MUST verify a Verifiable Presentation where the credential's issuer, presentation's holder and credential's subject are the same.
-13. The Verifier's Verify Credential & Presentation HTTP API MUST adhere to the proof verification format.
+3. The Verifier's Verify Presentation HTTP API MUST adhere to the proof verification format.
-14. The Verifier's Verify Credential & Presentation HTTP API MUST provide an error object upon rejection.
+4. The Verifier's Verify Presentation HTTP API MUST provide an error object upon rejection.
-15. The Verifier's Verify Credential & Presentation HTTP API MUST must support the the Ed25519 Cryptographic Suite.
+5. The Verifier's Verify Presentation HTTP API MUST support the the Ed25519 Cryptographic Suite.
-16. STRIKE: Verifier must return a 400 HTTP-Response if the issuer is not a did or issuer.id is not a did.
+~~6.
+STRIKE: Verifier must return a 400 HTTP-Response if the issuer is not a did or issuer.id is not a did.~~ Remove?
-17. The Verifier's Verify Presentation HTTP API MAY verify a presentation with multiple credentials.
+6. The Verifier's Verify Presentation HTTP API MAY verify a presentation with multiple credentials.
-18. The Verifier's Verify Presentation HTTP API SHOULD support `"options.challenge"` in the body of the POST request.
+7. The Verifier's Verify Presentation HTTP API MUST support `"options.challenge"` in the body of the POST request.

 ## Disclaimer